Skip to main content

 When you start writing more complex DAGs, you will see additional Airflow features that are visualized in the DAG run graph.
 The following screenshot shows the same complex DAG as in the overview but with annotations explaining the different elements of the graph.
 Don't worry if you don't know about all these features yet - you will learn about them as you become more familiar with Airflow.

-Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
-A DAG run of a complex DAG is shown with annotations showing a dynamically mapped task, a branching task, an edge label, a dynamically mapped task group, regular task groups, setup/ teardown tasks as well as a Dataset.
+Screenshot of a complex DAG run graph with annotations showing a dynamically mapped task, a branching task, an edge label, a dynamically mapped task group, regular task groups, setup/ teardown tasks as well as a Dataset.

 Click to view the full DAG code used for the screenshot